JaneliaSciComp/open-data-flylight/janelia-flylight-color-depth/README.md

 ### Color_Depth_MIPs_For_Download

 This area contains zip archives of alignment imagery.
-The archive file names are freeform.
-Names of files in the archive will start with either a body ID (Hemibrain) or a line (all others).
-Names and descriptions follow.
+All brain and VNC images are from female flies.
+Filen in FlyEM archives are named ad seen below in the "EM_Hemibrain" items.
+For FlyLight imagery, the file name contains Line name, slide code and gender.
+In the case of VT lines from Vienna, the file name have line name and genotype.
+Note that the [CDM search Fiji plugin](https://github.com/JaneliaSciComp/ColorMIP_Mask_Search/blob/master/Color_MIP_Mask_Search.jar) can recognize the line names to avoiding duplicate hits.
+Archive names and descriptions follow.

 #### Brain
 * Gen1_GAL4_R_VT_JRC2018U_PackBits.zip: 55,814 color depth MIPs (CDMs) of the Gen1 GAL4 brain; R and VT lines that are aligned to the JFRC2018 unisex template.